fmalina/revisions-blocl/activism/thenewdigitalage.md

 result will be more cyber conflict and new types of physical wars, and, as we will now see, new revolutions.

-We all know the story of the Arab Spring, but what we don’t know is what comes next.
+We all know the story of the Arab Spring, but what we don't know is what comes next.
 There can be little doubt that the near future will be full of revolutionary movements, as communication technologies enable new connections and generate more room for expression.
 And it’s clear that certain tactical